In This Section

 Benjamin Barnes, PsyD

-Dr. Barnes is a Post-Doctoral Fellow at Student Health and Counseling (SHAC) as a Postdoctoral Fellow, and then worked in the Counseling center as a Staff Psychologist until his promotion to Assistant Director in August 2021.
-He earned his Psy.D in Clinical Psychology from the Philadelphia College of Osteopathic Medicine (PCOM) in the summer of 2017.
+Dr. Barnes is a Staff Psychologist at Student Health and Counseling (SHAC) as a Postdoctoral Fellow, and then worked in the Counseling center as a Staff Psychologist until his promotion to Assistant Director in August 2021.
+He earned his Psy.D in Clinical Psychology from the Philadelphia College of Osteopathic Medicine (PCOM) in 2017.
 He completed an APA-Accredited pre-doctoral internship at PCOM’s Center for Brief Therapy in which he received training in psychotherapy, psychological assessment, and behavioral health consultation.
-He has also trained at the Center for Cognitive Therapy at the University of Pennsylvania and has held employment in community mental health as well as wraparound services.
-Dr. Barnes has professional interests in sleep disorders, human sexuality, gender identity, Attention-Deficit/Hyperactivity Disorder, anxiety, mood disorders, and multiculturalism/diversity issues.
+Dr. Barnes has also trained at the Center for Cognitive Therapy at the University of Pennsylvania and has held employment in community mental health as well as wraparound services.
+Dr. Barnes has professional interests in sleep disorders, human sexuality, gender identity, ADHD, anxiety, mood disorders, positive psychology, and diversity.